differentpla-net/differentpla-net.github.io/_posts/2023/2023-01-15-beam-telemetry-cowboy-metrics.md

 We can't just put another middleware (`cowboy_metrics_demo_end`, for example) at the end of the pipeline, because other middlewares can stop the pipeline deliberately (or crash); cowboy doesn't call the remaining middlewares.

+But: this only works in cowboy 1.x; cowboy 2.0 added [streams](https://ninenines.eu/docs/en/cowboy/2.9/guide/streams/) and removed the `onresponse` callback.

-We'd need to do something complicated, like wrap `cowboy_handler`, or write a custom stream handler.
+For cowboy 2.x, we need to do something complicated, like wrap `cowboy_handler`, or write a custom stream handler.

 ## Metrics